-Where there are concerns that don't meet the threshold and the School has spoken with other agencies who may be working with the child and family, it may be appropriate for one mandatory reporter to coordinate service delivery.
+Where there are concerns that don't meet the threshold and KCCS has spoken with other agencies who may be working with the child and family, it may be appropriate for one mandatory reporter to coordinate service delivery.
 Generally this would be the person working most closely with the child and family, but this may change depending on what the family's needs are and what they want to do.
-The Principal will liaise with external agencies for the students at the school.
-If the School perceives that an inappropriate, but non-reportable behaviour/incident has occurred, and has the potential to escalate into a reportable incident, the School reports to DCJ because the school iscommitted to building a complete picture of the child's world over time.
+The Principal will liaise with external agencies for the students at KCCS.

+If KCCS perceives that an inappropriate, but non-reportable behaviour/incident has occurred, and has the potential to escalate into a reportable incident, KCCS reports to DCJ because KCCS is committed to building a complete picture of the child's world over time.